CzolgIT/servertanksgame/README.md

 - [ ] Synchronization stuff
 - [ ] Make server initialization possible from client side (not sure of it)
 - [ ] Fix some bugs...

+@CzolgIT if you have any ideas what to do with server - just let me know :+1: